ahrilab/small-LMs-Task-Planning/README.md

 ## Small Language Models for Task Planning in Robotics

 This repository is for archiving.
-The original repository link in the paper is the following: [Gawon_Choi](https://github.com/Gawon-Choi/small-LMs-Task-Planning)
+The repository link suggested in the paper is the following: [Gawon_Choi Github](https://github.com/Gawon-Choi/small-LMs-Task-Planning)

 <p>